NVIDIA-Genomics-Research/AtacWorks/docs/pretrained_models.rst

 Pretrained_models
 =================

+This is a list of AtacWorks denoising models that were reported in Lal & Chiang, 2019.
+Models were trained to denoise bulk or single-cell ATAC-seq data of varying sequencing depths.

+The training data for these models was generated from BAM files using `this script <https://github.com/zchiang/atacworks_analysis/blob/master/preprocessing/atac_bam2bw.sh>`_.

+Briefly, each ATAC-seq read was converted to a single genomic position corresponding to the first base pair of the read.
+Reads aligning to the + strand were offset by +4 bp, while reads aligning to the - strand were offset by -5 bp.
+Each cut site location was extended by 100 bp in either direction.
+The bedtools genomecov function was used to convert the list of locations into a coverage track.
+To call peaks from clean and noisy signal tracks, MACS2 subcommands bdgcmp and bdgpeakcall were run with the ppois parameter and a -log10(p-value) cutoff of 3.
+BED files with equal coverage over all chromosomes were provided as a control input track.

+Before using these models, please note that they should only be used on data that is processed exactly as described above.
+If your bigWig files and/or peak calls are generated using a different method, these models may give unreliable results, and it would be preferable to train your own model as described in Tutorial 1 (link to tutorial 1).

 +---------------+---------------+-------------------+-------------------+-----------------------+-----------------------+-----------------------+-----------------------+-----------+
 |Data type      |Noise type     |Noisy data depth   |Clean data depth   |Noisy data cell count  |Clean data cell count  |Single-cell protocol   |Training cell type(s)  |Model path |
 +===============+===============+===================+===================+=======================+=======================+=======================+=======================+===========+